 The Company maintains certain financial instruments, inclusive of a portion of its cash, in Canadian dollars which are translated to its U.S. dollar functional currency resulting in an unrealized foreign exchange gain or loss.
-The Company does have exposure to the impact of foreign exchange fluctuations pertaining to its financial position as at December 31, 2022 and December 31, 2021.
-With all other variables remaining constant, a 10% weakening of the Canadian dollar versus the U.S. dollar would have had a \$56,758 positive impact on net loss for the year ended December 31, 2022 and a \$413,392 negative impact for the year ended December 31, 2021.
+The Company does have exposure to the impact of foreign exchange fluctuations pertaining to its financial position as at December 31, 2023 and December 31, 2022.
+With all other variables remaining constant, a 10% change of the Canadian dollar versus the U.S. dollar would have had a \$104,830 impact on net loss for the year ended December 31, 2023, and a \$56,758 impact for the year ended December 31, 2022.

-(Expressed in United States dollars, unless otherwise indicated) Years ended December 31, 2022 and 2021
+(Expressed in United States dollars, unless otherwise indicated) Years ended December 31, 2023 and 2022